pingidentity/pingidentity-devops-getting-started/docs/deployment/deployK8sClusterMetrics.md

 ## HorizontalPodAutoscaler

 Provided that you use the `autoscaling/v2` API version, you can configure a HorizontalPodAutoscaler to scale based on a custom metric (that is not built in to Kubernetes or any Kubernetes component).
-If you are using our [Helm Charts](https://github.com/pingidentity/helm-charts), you can pass the custom metrics under `global.cluster.autoscalingMetricsTemplate`
+If you are using our [Helm Charts](https://github.com/pingidentity/helm-charts), you can pass the custom metrics under `global.cluster.autoscalingMetricsTemplate`.
+The example code here will scale on a requests-per-second threshold of 10,000:
 ```
   - type: Pods
     pods: